manuelJung/redux-ruleset/docs/basicConcepts/handle_concurrency.md

 })
 ```

 In the above example we set a concurrency filter.
 The concurrency only matches for actions that resolve to the same concurrency filter.
+This is also true for debouncing or throttling.
+The concurrency filter branches the execution of your consequence

 ## Rule concurrency